 What are the tax implications of being a W-2 employee?

 As your employer, Swing will be responsible for taking payroll taxes from your paycheck.
 Upon set up, you will be asked to fill out IRS form W-4 and your state's tax withholding form, if applicable, so we know how much tax to deduct.
-At the end of January the following year, you will receive Form W-2 from Swing Education.
+At the end of January each year, you will receive Form W-2 from Swing Education.

 Does being an employee mean that Swing determines my work schedule?